ASAI MTE-V

 Notes: This Swiss pistol was not introduced until 1994, yet became popular with Western European special operations forces due to its toughness and ability to digest virtually any ammunition put in it, regardless of quality (or lack of it).
 The onePRO is available in .45 ACP, the unusual chambering of .400 Cor-Bon, 9mm Parabellum, or 9x21mm, and can be had with either the standard 3.8-inch barrel or a 4.5-inch barrel (in the case of the onePro 45 and 400) or a 3.1-inch barrel (in the case of the onePro 9).
 The onePRO is virtually corrosion-proof, employing finishing techniques taken from the space program.
 The ASAI onePro comes in alloy-framed and polymer-framed versions.
 They use an unusual decocking lever mechanism which is patented and also actuates a firing pin lock when used.
 Normally, the onePro is DA/SA weapon, but DAO versions are also available.
 Locking is via a rotating barrel in the case of the onePro 9, or using Browning-type operation in the case of the onePro 45 and onePro 400.
 Ambidextrous controls are an option.

-These pistols are also licensed for production in the Czech Republic by Caliber Prague Limited; in this guise they are known as the MTE-45 and MTE-9.
-(The Czechs do not make this pistol in .400 Cor-Bon).
+These pistols are also licensed for production in the Czech Republic by Caliber Prague Limited; in this guise they are known as the MTE-45, MTE-400, and MTE-9.

 Twilight 2000 Story: This weapon does not exist in the Twilight 2000 timeline.